NMBridges/BezaCloud/README.md

 # BezaCloud
-Application to help manage your AWS EC2 servers
+Beza Cloud is an application to help manage your AWS EC2 servers.

-Use npm instructions in the info.txt file to build.

-Once built, go to the build folder and run the installer.

-Email bridges@gatech.edu for a license key in order to use (free).
+Use the npm instructions in the info.txt file to build the installer executable.
+Once built, go to the 'build' folder on Windows (may be different on Mac) and run the installer.
+If you would like a license key in order to use the program, please email bridges@gatech.edu (license keys are currently free).